hucker/ten8t/README.md

 It wouldn't be an example unless we showed you that you can run this with `uv` without knowing anything beyond installing `uv` on your machine by taking advantage of support for [PEP 723](https://peps.python.org/pep-0723/).
-Assuming you have `uv` on your machine, save this script to your machine.

 <!--file ../src/ten8t/uv_ten8t/uv_ten8t.py-->
 ```python